GitHooksDotIO/githooks-io-service/Roadmap.md

 ### Usage statistics
 Start tracking how many repositories are using a given GitHook, giving users an idea of a GitHook's popularity.

-### GitHook: Super Protected Branches
-A GitHook which rolls back any commits made directly to master and/or a branch of your choice, automatically branching it and making a pull request instead.

 ## In the pipeline

 ### GitHook: Forced Code Reviews